nrfsilva/portfolio/README.md

-### A) SEPARABILITY OF SUGARCANE DYNAMIC USING BASIC STATISTICS METRICS FROM SATELLITE  TIME-SERIES - 2023
+### A) SEPARABILITY OF SUGARCANE DYNAMIC USING BASIC STATISTICS METRICS FROM SATELLITE  TIME-SERIES, 2023

 **Access the publication:** [Link](https://proceedings.science/sbsr-2023/papers/separability-of-sugarcane-dynamic-using-basic-statistics-metrics-from-satellite?lang=en)